1. Is your MBA Accredited?

 5. What documents must I submit with my application?

-You must pay careful attention to what documents we require, but in short we will require an application form, two referees' reports (Note each referee must have known you for at least one year.
-One referee should be your current or most recent employer and the other an independent person who can provide insights into your academic potential), a certified copy of your ID or passport if you are not a South citizen, a certified copy of your degree certificates, an academic transcript (sent directly from the academic institution where you studied), two colour passport photographs and your results of an admissions test (GMAT or NBT).
+The application form, two referees' reports (note each referee must have known you for at least one year.
+One referee should be your current or most recent employer and the other an independent person who can provide insights into your academic potential), a certified copy of your ID or passport if you are not a South citizen, a certified copy of your degree certificates, an academic transcript (sent directly from the academic institution where you studied), and confirmation of the NMAT admission test.

 6. What personal characteristics do you look for?

 One of our great strengths is the diversity of our student background, you will get to work with people from the private and public sectors, from diverse professions (doctors, lawyers, engineers) and from many different countries.
 First and foremost we look for candidates who demonstrate professionalism, integrity and respect for others.
 A high level of emotional intelligence, ability to work in a team, accept pressurized situations and achieving deadlines will put you in good stead.
 Lastly, we want people who absolutely committed to sustainability, are passionate about it and want to make a positive difference to their organisations and communities.
 Teaching follows an integrated approach to management education characterised by our 4E Model .

 Closing date is 31st October.
 You may apply immediately.
 It is strongly recommended that international applicants do so as soon as possible so as to ensure you obtain your study visa in time.
 Rhodes University’s international office can be accessed at: https://www.ru.ac.za/internationalisation/

 8. How long after I have applied would I know the status of my application?

 We normally work on a 2 week turn-around time for the applications’ review and approval.